mmccanless/map671-lousforeclosures-mmccanless/readme.md

 This project webpage shows foreclosures in Louisville between the years 2016-2020.
-In addition, the table shows the census tracts and neighborhoods with the largest amoounts of foreclosures.
+In addition, the table shows the census tracts and neighborhoods with the largest rates of foreclosures.